 At the behest of the trustees, the Executive Committee also keeps under review the UK government's account protection and guarantee measures, and recommended that our financial reserves be deposited more widely amongst suitable institutions to mitigate risks associated with the fragility of the international banking system.
-Recognising also that falling bank interest rates mean that income from conventional bank deposit accounts had fallen to negligible amounts in 2009 and 2010 and to zero in 2011, the Association's Executive Committee and Secretariat has investigated alternative, low risk investment options for a proportion of the reserves to ensure at least some return to meet our obligations to the membership in this respect.
-As a consequence, a proportion of the sterling reserves have been invested in a charity-oriented building society account from early in 2012 and the interest received is reflected in these accounts.
+While this fragility is now less severe, continuing low bank interest rates mean that income from conventional bank deposit accounts had fallen to negligible amounts.
+The Association therefore maintains a low risk investment of a part of the reserves to ensure at least some return to meet our obligations to the membership in this respect.
+A proportion of the sterling reserves have been placed in a charity-oriented building society account from 2012 and the interest receivable is reflected in these accounts.

 The Association helps to keep abreast of current risks and ways of mitigating them in areas such as foreign exchange, employment legislation, tax and insurance issues and potential for fraud, by its membership of the Charity Finance Group and regular participation in its meetings and seminars.
-In addition, a session of formal trustee training will be included in the programme of the IAH Council meeting in June 2013.
+In addition, a session of formal trustee training was included in the programme of the IAH Council meeting in June 2013.